Rosemary Garlic Tri Tip is slow cooked, shredded, then served on Rosemary Focaccia Bread with Tri Tip Au Jus in this scrumptious French Dip recipe.

 I know a recipe is really good, when my mouth is literally watering as I write the post!

-The tender, flavorful meat could be served on it’s own, but combined with the spice of horseradish, the creaminess of cheddar and the melt-in-your-mouth fresh baked focaccia bread, all dipped in warm au jus…. seriously O-M-G, is all I can say!
+The tender, flavorful meat could be served on it’s own, but combined with the spice of horseradish, the creaminess of cheddar and the melt-in-your-mouth fresh baked focaccia bread, all dipped in warm au jus…. seriously O-M-G, is all I can say about this french dip sandwich!

 ♦ Gluten Free Option: Serve the sandwich on gluten-free bread.
 Always make sure the worcestershire sauce and beef broth used for the tri tip is gluten-free.